EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Hopefully, this demonstrates how the mounted directories provides a means for data, configuration files, scripts and code to be shared between the back-end on which a container is running and the environment within the container itself.

-As a reminder, `safe_outputs/jupyter/SESSION_ID` will persist after the job which created the container ends but the `SESSION_ID` subdirectory in `scratch/jupyter` will be deleted.
+As a reminder, `safe_outputs` will persist after the job which created the container ends but the `SESSION_ID` subdirectory in `scratch/jupyter` will be deleted.

 ### Revisit the Active Jobs app